AggregatorX/AggregatorX.jl/docs/src/design.md

     * First write a test that creates an object of the struct (In the following, always start each step by writing a test.
 Much less likelihood of logical errors and much quicker to remove simple typos).
     * Implement the new struct/type in `AggregatorXComponents`.
     * Add type to the export list of the package and run the test.
+    * Add tests for fieldnames and fieldtypes
 * Add constructor for the new type
+    * Test default constructor
     * Write a test that creates the object.
 For this you need a system description that includes the new component.
 The test should then call `buildaggregator()` using the system description.
     * Write a method in `AggregatorXConstructors` that returns the initalized object (make sure it will be called from buildaggregator - check calling signature) and test it.
 * Add methods to set variables, constraints and objective terms.